Top tip 💡

 - Yes.
 Strict protocols are in place to maintain client confidentiality, while safeguarding measures ensure that any risk of harm is appropriately addressed.

-I’ve received a request for an initial counselling call.
+I’ve received an email to book an initial counselling call.
 What should I expect?

-- Your counsellor will contact you at the date and time provided in your referral form.
+This call will be a online call via our counselling platform at the time and date you selected.
 Please make sure you take the call in a comfortable, quiet place and somewhere you feel comfortable to talk freely.

 Do I have to pay for counselling?

-- No. This is a free service, which has been made possible by our generous funders and donators.
+- No. This is a free service, which has been made possible by The Caring Family Foundation.

 What can I expect from your service?